Rocket: History

 Medieval and early modern rockets were used militarily as incendiary weapons in sieges.
 Between 1270 and 1280, Hasan al-Rammah wrote al-furusiyyah wa al-manasib al-harbiyya (The Book of Military Horsemanship and Ingenious War Devices), which included 107 gunpowder recipes, 22 of them for rockets.
 In Europe, Roger Bacon mentioned firecrackers made in various parts of the world in the Opus Majus of 1267.
-Between 1280 and 1300, the Liber Ignium gave instructions for constructing devices that are similar to firecrackers based on second hand accounts.
+Between 1280 and 1300, the Liber Ignium (Book of Fire) gave instructions for constructing devices that are similar to firecrackers based on second-hand accounts.
 Konrad Kyeser described rockets in his military treatise Bellifortis around 1405.
+Giovanni Fontana, a Paduan engineer in 1420, created rocket-propelled animal figures.